tarunn04/IMU-Sensor-Robot/README.md

 This is a .rar file.
 First extract this file and open it in webots.
 Code which is in C language uploaded for controller as well as for robot.
 This Project is Made by me (Tarun) and Akshit.
-We both worked together to implement this project.
+We both worked together as a team for this project.